-You’ve kicked off your wellness journey, downloaded the WW app, stocked the fridge, and now you may be wondering: “Um, what’s for dinner?”
-Well, here’s a happy reminder: With WW, everything is on the menu.
-Pizza, ice cream, your kid’s leftover fries...no food is off-limits, but our SmartPoints® system and ZeroPoint™ foods will guide you to a healthier pattern of eating.
+You’ve kicked off your weight-loss journey, downloaded the WW app, and stocked the fridge.
+Now you may be wondering: “So, what do I eat?”
+Well, here’s a happy reminder: With myWW+, everything is on the menu.
+Pizza, ice cream, your kid’s leftover fries...no food is off-limits, and our SmartPoints® system and ZeroPoint™ foods will guide you to a healthier pattern of eating.

 What are ZeroPoint foods?

-- Blue has a moderate SmartPoints Budget and 200+ ZeroPoint foods (fruits, veggies, and lean proteins).
+- Blue has 200+ ZeroPoint foods (fruits, veggies, and lean proteins) and a moderate SmartPoints Budget.

-- Purple has a modest SmartPoints Budget and 300+ ZeroPoint foods (fruits, veggies, lean proteins, and whole grains).
+- Purple has 300+ ZeroPoint foods (fruits, veggies, lean proteins, and whole grains) and a modest SmartPoints Budget.